Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/README.md

 To give an overview, in order to make your app **multi-tenant**, you'll have to:

-1. Update your application registration to be multi-tenant
+1. Update your application registration to be multi-tenant.
-2. Update your code to send requests to the `/common` (or `/organizations`) endpoint
+2. Update your code to send requests to the `/common` (or `/organizations`) endpoint.
-3. Implement a mechanism in your app for providing **admin-consent**
+3. Implement a mechanism in your app for providing **admin-consent**.

 These steps will be discussed in more detail in **chapter 1** and **chapter 2**.
 In carrying out these steps, remember the ultimate goal: **provisioning your application** to another tenant.
 In order to understand **application provisioning**, you first need to understand what is meant by **application**.